 5. Improve Internal Linking

-Strong internal linking distributes authority.
+Strong internal linking distributes authority across pages.

 Best practices: